Septoplasty Procedure – Nasal Septum Deviation Surgery

 - Breathing difficulties through one or both nostrils

-- Increased dryness of nasal airflow, resulting in crusting or bleeding
+- Increased dryness of nasal airflow, resulting in bleeding

 - Poor nasal drainages leading to sinus infections

 - Crooked nose that is pronounced enough to be intrusive

 Septoplasty straightens the nasal septum by trimming, repositioning and replacing cartilage, bone or both.

 A nasal deviation surgery may be performed under local or general anesthetic, depending on the complexity of the procedure and on the patient’s preference.
 During the procedure, the nasal septum is straightened and repositioned so that it divides your nose, as closely as possible, into equal parts.
 This may require your surgeon to cut and remove parts of your septum before reinserting them in the proper position.
 Preferably, a septoplasty is performed as part of a closed procedure, meaning the surgeon makes no external incisions but works entirely through the natural opening of the nostrils.